juampi-dev/juampi-dev/README.md

 Hello everybody!
 I'm **Juan Pablo**, but you can call me **Juan** or **Juampi**.
 I'm a passionate **programmer** with a deep love for computers, programming, video games, music, traveling, astronomy, and soccer.
 I also like spending quality time with my loved ones.

-- 🔭 I'm currently engaged in two exciting projects: developing **my portfolio** and working on a web application named "Betelgeuse Status."
+- 🔭 I'm currently engaged in two exciting projects: developing **my web portfolio** and working on an application named "Betelgeuse Status."
 This application provides updated data about the fascinating star Betelgeuse.
 - 🤔 I'm seeking assistance with the backend development of "Betelgeuse Status".
 So I'd greatly appreciate any help you can provide me!
 - 🌱 I'm focused on expanding my knowledge of Java by studying and building projects.